The music photography magazine gallery of

-Together with the infamous boat parties, there were many informative workshops available and discussions and interviews taking place in the Knowledge Centre which allowed musicians to discuss their work and answer questions to captive audiences.
-Its officially party time and the festival becomes one huge dance floor.
+Together with the infamous boat parties, there were many informative workshops available with discussions and interviews taking place in the Knowledge Centre .This allowed musicians to discuss their work & answer questions to captive audiences.

 On the beach and at the stages

-The unsettled, sometimes testing weather did not hinder the party spirit and despite a few occasions where the stages were required to be evacuated, the organisers maintained a smooth running event.
-After heavy downpours during Thursdays performance from Ghostface Killah & Raekwon, the sun made an appearance the following day where LTJ Bukem, together with DJ Marky and Fabio were joined by MC’s Lowqui, GQ and DRS to provide an ecstatic audience some of the best drum and bass sets of the festival.
+The unsettled sometimes testing weather did not hinder the party spirit .Despite a few occasions where the stages were required to be evacuated the organisers maintained a smooth running event.
+After heavy downpours during Thursdays performance from Ghostface Killah & Raekwon, the sun made an appearance the following day.
+LTJ Bukem together with DJ Marky and Fabio were joined by MC’s Lowqui, GQ and DRS to provide an ecstatic audience with some of the best drum & bass sets of the festival.

 The beach stage was definitively the place to be with these great DJs taking the crowd from the afternoons sunshine into the glowing sunset of the early evenings.